flavienbwk/Neo4j-Example-Spotifylike/PROCEDURES.md

 Nodes have relationships, as for example for users.
 These relationships are used in the API.

-Please check the API documentation in `/API.md` of this git repository.
+Please check the API documentation in `/API.md` of this Github repository.

 <p align="center">
         <img src="https://i.imgur.com/UzHJN6s.png"/>